Instalab

 The good news is that when prostate cancer is found early, outcomes are dramatically better.
 Localized prostate cancer has a near perfect five year survival rate, while survival drops sharply once the disease spreads.
 Advances in early detection over the past three decades have already improved survival rates, but there is still much work to do to ensure more men are diagnosed before the cancer becomes advanced.

-One of the most important tools for early detection is the PSA blood test.
 PSA, or prostate specific antigen, is a protein made by cells in the prostate.
 In healthy men, most PSA is released into semen, with only small amounts entering the bloodstream.
-Cancer cells disrupt this balance.
-They tend to release more PSA overall, which raises total PSA levels in the blood.
+Cancer cells disrupt this balance by releasing more PSA overall, which raises the total PSA level in the blood.

 Next Steps After an Abnormal Result